About the Conference

-This conference is jointly sponsored by University of Illinois (UIC) College of Medicine at Chicago, the UIC Jane Addams College of Social Work, and the Adler School of Professional Psychology.
+This conference is jointly sponsored by University of Illinois (UIC) College of Medicine at Chicago, the UIC Jane Addams College of Social Work, and the Adler University.
 It is intended for mental health professionals including psychologists, physicians (particularly in psychiatry and primary care), and the wide range of professionals involved in social determinants of health issues: social workers, nurses, allied health professionals, community-based organizations, academicians, policy-makers, legislators, and philanthropists.

 Take Advantage of This Exciting CME/CE Opportunity

 This conference activity is eligible for a maximum of 11 educational credit hours.